-I asked her about whether she too saw a rise in people treating an orphanage or school as a tourist attraction and how such attitudes affect her intake of volunteers:
+I asked her about whether she too saw a rise in people using an orphanage or school as a tourist attraction and how such attitudes affect her intake of volunteers.

 “There are some people who couldn’t care less about giving something back and I’d actually rather that than someone who feels like they ‘ought’ to do it to tick it off the list.
-Volunteering is a valuable resource and we wouldn’t rule a day visit out, although they don’t happen often, mainly because our projects are so rural and off the beaten track.
+Volunteering is a valuable resource and we wouldn’t rule a day visit out, although they don’t happen often, mainly because our projects are so rural and in harder-to-reach areas.

 “I think it’s the same with everything, if you get that generic ‘can I come and visit?’, then I’m thinking ‘why, and what can you do?’
 I don’t just say yes.
 Then if you get someone who does that, I always write back and say “can you write a covering letter and an example of how you would spend your day with the kids helping out” and you usually never hear back from them again.”

-While Lucy has been lucky not to encounter too many travellers trying to tick an orphanage visit off the list (the rare experiences which she sadly relates to young GAP’ers), she does highlight the advantage that a visit can bring:
+While Lucy has been lucky not to encounter too many travellers trying to tick an orphanage visit off the list (the rare experiences which she sadly relates to young people on Gap Years), she does highlight the advantage that a visit can bring.